Annabelle Ewing: Early candidature (1999-2001)

+MP for Perth (2001-2005)

 In 2001, Ewing stood for the UK Parliament again, this time in Perth, where Roseanna Cunningham had been the MP.
+Ewing was elected, defeating the Conservative candidate, future MSP Liz Smith, by just 48 votes.
+This gave her the narrowest majority in Scotland.

+Ewing was involved in a number of Parliamentary campaigns, including fighting for the rights of people with Hepatitis C, and working to gain a public enquiry into the events at Princess Royal Barracks, Deepcut, where James Collinson, a constituent, died on 23 March 2002.

+On 16 December 2004, the Deputy Speaker Sir Alan Haselhurst removed her from the House as she refused to apologise for calling the then Defence Secretary Geoff Hoon a "back-stabbing coward" during exchanges over his plans to merge Scottish Regiments, including the Black Watch.
+As an MP, Ewing was also opposed to Britain's involvement in the Iraq war.

-Ewing was elected, defeating the Conservative candidate by just 48 votes, giving her the narrowest majority in Scotland.
-In the 2005 election, following a boundary revision, she contested the new constituency of Ochil and South Perthshire, losing to the Labour party candidate, Gordon Banks.
+In the 2005 election, she contested the newly created constituency of Ochil and South Perthshire but lost to the Scottish Labour candidate, Gordon Banks, who won a slim majority of 688.

+As a candidate (2005-2011)

-She sought to become SNP candidate for Moray in the 27 April 2006 Scottish Parliament by-election to succeed her late sister-in-law, Margaret Ewing.
+Ewing sought to become SNP candidate for Moray in the 2006 Scottish Parliament by-election to succeed her late sister-in-law, Margaret Ewing.
 She was defeated by North East Scotland MSP Richard Lochhead who went on to win the seat in the by-election.

-She was later selected to contest the Falkirk East seat in the 2007 election on behalf of the SNP as a replacement for the previously selected candidate, the late Douglas Henderson.
-On 3 May 2007 she achieved a 9% swing from Labour to the SNP in Falkirk East, however this was not enough to displace the incumbent Cathy Peattie.
+She was later selected to contest the Falkirk East seat in the 2007 Holyrood election on behalf of the SNP as a replacement for the previously selected candidate, the late Douglas Henderson.
+In the election she achieved a 9% swing from Labour to the SNP, however this was not enough to displace the incumbent Cathy Peattie.

+She contested Ochil and South Perthshire for a second time at the 2010 election, again losing to Gordon Banks, who increased his majority to over 5,000 votes.

+MSP for Mid Scotland and Fife (2011-2016)

-She contested Ochil and South Perthshire for a second time at the 2010 election, failing again to take it from Gordon Banks, this time on an increased (4%) swing away from the SNP to Labour.
-At the 2011 election Ewing was elected to the Scottish Parliament as an additional member for the Mid Scotland and Fife region.
+At the 2011 election Ewing was elected to the Scottish Parliament as an MSP for the Mid Scotland and Fife region.

-She is famed due to an incident that occurred on 16 December 2004, whereby the Deputy Speaker removed her from the House as she refused to apologise for calling the then Defence Secretary Geoff Hoon a "back-stabbing coward" during exchanges over Geoff Hoon's plans to merge Scottish Regiments, including the Black Watch.
+In 2014, Ewing voted in favour of the Marriage and Civil Partnership Bill which legalised same-sex marriage in Scotland.

+Ministerial career

+Minister for Youth and Women's Employment (2014-2016)

 She was promoted to the Scottish Government on 21 November 2014 in Nicola Sturgeon's first Cabinet reshuffle.
-She became Minister for Youth and Women's Employment, transferring to the Community Safety and Legal Affairs portfolio in 2016.
-She left the government in June 2018.
+She became Minister for Youth and Women's Employment.

+In 2015, while Ewing was serving in this role, the percentage of women in employment in Scotland was the second highest of any EU nation.